arerry/hello-world/README.md

 # hello-world
-This is my first repository and I'm learningg to use github.
+This is my first repository and I'm learning to use github.